 You can transfer any remaining portion of your GI Bill entitlement.
 If you haven't used any, you can transfer it all.

-Pro-tip: While you are on active duty you should give each of your dependents at least one month of transferred GI Bill, this gets them in the system.
-You can always add or subtract entitlement after you get out.
-But, if you don't add them into the system while you are on active duty (with at least one month of entitlement), you are out of luck later, you won't be able to add them.
+Pro-tip: While you are on active duty or serving in the Selected Reserve, you should give each of your dependents at least one month of transferred GI Bill.
+This gets them in the system.
+You can always add or subtract entitlements after you get out.
+But, if you don't add them into the system with at least one month of entitlement while you are on active duty or in the Selected Reserve, you are out of luck later.
+You won't be able to add them.

 - May start to use their benefits immediately